Massage Types

 Infant Massage

-Infant Massage - Age 3 months to 24 months
+Infant Massage - Age Newborn months to 24 months

-In an Infant Massage appointment, the treatment room is set up to be a more baby-friendly environment.
-The treatment always takes place with the parent/caregiver in the room.
-The Massage Therapist and parent/caregiver will discuss any ailments such as teething, gas, colic, constipation, recent illness leading to sinus or chest congestion.
-All of these symotoms and more may be addressed with massage.
-The Massage Therapist may perform some of the massage sequences on the infant/toddler, but more importantly will teach the parent/caregiver how to do the same massage techniques in order to provide nurturing touch massage at home, between sessions.
+The treatment always takes place with the parent in the room.
+The Therapist and parent will discuss any ailments such as teething, gas, colic, constipation, recent illness leading to sinus or chest congestion.
+All these symptoms may be addressed with massage, reiki or craniosacral.
+The Therapist may perform some of the massage sequences on the infant/toddler, but more importantly will teach the parent how to do the same massage techniques to provide nurturing touch massage at home, between sessions.
 Most babies can receive massage, even if there are some health concerns.
-Always speak with your doctor to find out if Infant Massage could be added as a compliment to ongoing medical care.
-Treatment time includes any necessary care on behalf of the parent/caregiver such as feeding and changing.
+Treatment time includes any necessary care on behalf of the parent such as feeding and changing.
 It is never expected that a young child will sit still for the full treatment, so multiple positions for various massage sequences can be explored to ensure baby enjoys all the benefits of the massage appointment.
 This time can also be greatly beneficial for the person providing massage.
-It provides a unique opportunity for bonding, a quiet time for the caregiver to learn baby's cues for communicating needs, and a deeper sense of satisfaction and confidence having "tools" to respond to babies various needs with nurturing touch.
+It provides a unique opportunity for bonding, a quiet time for the parent to learn baby's cues for communicating needs, and a deeper sense of satisfaction and confidence having "tools" to respond to baby’s various needs with nurturing touch.

 - promote sleep